introp-software/azure-activedirectory-library-for-python/adalpython/README.md

 git clone git@github.com:AzureAD/azure-activedirectory-for-python.git
 ```

+To open this solution in Visual Studio, you will need Python Tools for Visual Studio.
+You can download it from [Here](https://www.visualstudio.com/en-us/features/python-vs.aspx)

 This library is mostly self-contained, however it uses unittest2 for unit testing, and flask for sample application.
 You need to install flask to run the sample application.

 To install flask: